nunogarciia/rebar-discord/README.md

 # Discord.js integration for Rebar Framework

-this plugin allows you to use Discord.JS feature as a Rebar plugin API.
+This plugin allows you to use Discord.JS feature as a Rebar plugin API.

 visit [Discord.JS](https://discord.js.org/) how you use Discord.JS.

+This is a fork from [unfloned](https://github.com/unfloned/rebar-discord.git)

 ## Requires
 - [Rebar Framework](https://github.com/Stuyk/rebar-altv)

 ## Features
 - Creating easy Slash commands
+- Login directly into server with OAuth

 ## API